 We all know the stereotype – if you’ve got diabetes, you must have eaten too much sugar.
-But, with this sweet ingredient found in so much of our food – and, recently, so many of our newspapers – what’s the truth about sugar?
-And how does it affect diabetes?
+But with this sweet ingredient found in so much of our food – what’s the truth about sugar and how does it affect diabetes?

 What is sugar?